tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 = Suggestions / Feature Request =

-If you have suggestions or a new features request, feel free to get in touch with me via the contact form on my website [here](http://bosun.me/get-in-touch/)
+If you have suggestions or a new feature request, feel free to get in touch with me via the contact form on my website [here](http://bosun.me/get-in-touch/)

 You can also follow me on Twitter! **[@tubiz](http://twitter.com/tubiz)**

 = Contribute =
-To contribute to this plugin feel free to fork it on Github [Voguepay Woocommerce Payment Gateway on Github](https://github.com/tubiz/voguepay-woocommerce-payment-gateway)
+To contribute to this plugin feel free to fork it on GitHub [Voguepay Woocommerce Payment Gateway on GitHub](https://github.com/tubiz/voguepay-woocommerce-payment-gateway)

 == Installation ==